 When experiencing muscle pain and headaches during a chest infection, one can take a pain reliever such as ibuprofen.
 It’s an anti-inflammatory drug that can provide relief for a fever along with any accompanied pain.
-You could even try steroids such as Anadrol as well, so long as you check with your doctor for the appropriate dose.

 Similarly, to help clear the airways of mucus and excess phlegm, a decongestant would be beneficial.
 They come in various forms such as nasal sprays, drops, and tablets.
 Decongestants may come in various dosages so be cautious and always consult with a general physician about the risks and benefits of taking this type of medication.